'Black Girl Essex: Here We Come, Look We Here', film still. Tilbury Docks, Essex. Film still: Andy Delaney 2019

 Images: Film stills, Tilbury Docks, Essex.
 Andy Delaney 2019

-Black Girl Essex: Here We Come, Look We Here was conceived and produced by Elsa James from discussions held with members of the black community in Essex.
+Black Girl Essex: Here We Come, Look We Here was conceived, written and produced by Elsa James from discussions held with members of the black community in Essex.
 Directed, photographed and edited by Andy Delaney.
+Performance by Elsa James.
 Discussion interview edit by Elsa James.
-With Graham Tobias Camera Assistant and Gaffer; Mak Gilchrist Director's Assistant; Storm Thompson Assistant to Elsa James; Louis Gaston Sound Engineer; Adrian Seery Colourist; Ed Hall New Essex Flag for the film; Symone Williams Carnival Costume Designer and Ian Matthews Music Consultant.
+With Graham Tobias, Camera Assistant and Gaffer; Mak Gilchrist, Director's Assistant; Storm Thompson, Assistant to Elsa James; Louis Gaston, Sound Engineer; Adrian Seery, Colourist; Ed Hall, New Essex Flag for the film; Symone Williams, Carnival Costume Designer and Ian Matthews, Music Consultant.